spicysomtam/word-count-beam-dataflow/README.md

 In essence it uses a docker image, to which we add the jar.

 Pros:
-* Highly configurable; eg you can specify the gcp instance type, number of instances, etc.
+* Highly configurable; eg you can specify the gcp instance type, number of instances, etc, and thus scale the dataflow runs to meet your needs.
 * Don't need to upload jar file to dataflow on each invokation (or store jar on executor for upload).

 Cons:
 * Slow to start dataflow job; job shows as queued on startup rather than going straight to running state.
-* Complex configuration of template.
+* Complex configuration of template (more about about this below).

 ### Creating the template

-Lets cut the instructions down and re-use what we have already setup.
+Lets cut the [official instructions](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates) down and re-use what we have already setup.

 The main class for your beam app will need a slight tweak (don't forget to repackage your jar):
 ```